Alexander Kutepov: In exile

 White Generals in Bulgaria, 1921.
 Seated from right to left : generals Shteifon, Kutepov and Vitkovsky.
 Standing (behind Kutepov) : generals Skoblin and Turkul.

 After the White Army's final defeat in the Crimean Peninsula in November 1920, Kutepov and the remnants of his corps evacuated to Gallipoli.
 Despite very unfavourable and demoralizing circumstances, the troops in Gallipoli kept up their morale thanks to Kutepov's leadership.
-In the beginning of the Gallipoli period, Kutepov was disliked by many of the troops because of his disciplinary measures, but by the end, he was warmly regarded by most of them.
+At the beginning of the Gallipoli period, Kutepov was disliked by many of the troops because of his disciplinary measures, but by the end, he was warmly regarded by most of them.
 When the Gallipoli camp was disbanded, Kutepov moved to Bulgaria in late 1921.

 In May 1922, he was expelled from Bulgaria during the upheavals of the Aleksandar Stamboliyski era and resided in Serbia until 1924, when he and his wife settled in Paris.
 After General Pyotr Wrangel's death in April 1928, he became the commander of the Russian All-Military Union (ROVS).
 In this position, he abandoned the ROVS' strategy of waiting for Western powers' intervention in Russia; instead he stepped up sabotage and terrorist activities by ROVS inside the USSR.
 He is credited with setting up a counter-intelligence branch of ROVS, the Inner Line.